The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 Wayne Tower loomed over them on the right.

 According to her HUD, the Chechen was two streets to the left.
-They passed the old Clock Tower.
-Batgirl mulled the idea of asking Bruce to back her for a loan for the place.
+They passed the old, abandoned clock tower.
+Batgirl often mulled over the idea of asking Bruce to back her for a loan for the place.
 Having a base there would have made this chase easier.

-“I don’t have a fancy mask with a map in my face!”
+“I don’t have a fancy mask with a map on my face!”
 Black Canary yelled against the wind buffeting the women on the motorcycle.
-“Where are we on catching this guy?”
+“Where are we in catching this guy?”

 Batgirl turned another corner.
 “He’s just ahead of us!”
 She maneuvered the Batcycle past another car.